 - I use separate, exact size images for Open Graph and that doesn’t require anything bigger than 1200.

-- From Google Analytics I know people visit my site are using a handheld device or a laptop.
+- From Google Analytics I know people who visit my site are using a handheld device or a laptop.
 Useful information.

 I leave it to your discretion.